PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## Bash scripts

-We encounter the `lastweek` shell function previously.
-Here present the same function but in the form of a Bash script with named command-line parameters:
+We encountered the `lastweek` shell function previously.
+Here we present the same function but in the form of a Bash script that takes named command-line parameters:

 ```bash
 #!/bin/bash